hkd987/google-token-reader/README.md

 # google token reader

-Is a small helper class to help with process google id tokens from your frontend.
+Is a small helper class to process google id tokens from your frontend.

 ```javascript